neale/neural-canvas/README.md

 zoom_xy = (10, 10) # xy zoom range is (0, inf)z
 model.generate(size=size, zoom=zoom_xy)
 ```
+One caveat is that this simple `.generate(shape)` interface is simplistic, so we can't use this pattern to get fine-grained control over what is generated.
+To get fine grained control see `examples/generate_image.py`.

 From this its clear that a random INRF is just an embedding of the INRF function into the input coordinate frame.
 We can change that function by using any of the 3 supported architectures

 * MLP with random or specified nonlinearities